 Whenever we start the process of brand building, we like to start simply.
 We talk through your challenges.
 We ask lots of questions.
-And then we go away and think about what you’ve told us and do our homework.
+And then we go away and think about what you’ve told us and do our own research.
 Once we have a strategy in mind, we come back to you with the top actions that will make the biggest difference to your brand right now.
 Ultimately, our job is to find what makes you amazing, and then give people a reason to love what you do.

-If you need help creating meaningful brand experiences, and building the best kind of emotional connections for your customers, call us, or drop us a line.
+If you need help creating meaningful experiences, and building the best kind of emotional connections for your customers, call us, or drop us a line.
 We'd love to hear from you.